Data Submission process overview

 For collected datasets that are archived at potential data providers this is done by means of the online Data Submission service whereby data providers can submit marine dataset packages.
 Each package should consist of a collection of datasets and relevant documentation, accompanied by completing a submission form with a limited set of metadata to describe the datasets collection.

 A distinction is made between 2 phases in the life cycle of a data submission

 - Phase I: from data submission to publishing of the submitted datasets package ‘as is’;

 - Phase II: further elaboration of the datasets package and integration (of subsets) in national, European and EMODnet thematic portals.

-The workflow process for Phase I from data submission to publishing of the submitted data package ‘as is’ is illustrated below.
+The workflow process from data submission to publishing of the submitted data package during both phases is illustrated below.

 A data tracking service is integrated in the Data Submission service to allow data providers to stay informed about the progress from data submission to publishing.

 In Phase II the published datasets package will be further processed and curated by the assigned data centre, most probably again in dialogue with the data submitter, in order to make these or subsets fit for long term storage and stewardship in their data management system and to share it with the appropriate European infrastructure and EMODnet thematic portal(s).